 To be eligible for reimbursement, NEMT trips must be reviewed by the MCO, prior to scheduling, for enrollee eligibility and verification that the originating or destination address belongs to a medical facility.
-Additional authorization requirements for long distance travel, out-of-state travel, commercial air, and NEAT are addressed in this manual.
+Additional approval requirements for out-of-state travel and commercial air are addressed in this manual.